cogini/mix_systemd/README.md

 * `RELEASE_MUTABLE_DIR`: default `runtime_dir`, e.g. `/run/#{ext_name}`
 * `DEFAULT_COOKIE_FILE`: `cookie_dir` var, value `:home`, `:runtime_dir`,
    `:configuration_dir`, or a string starting with "/".

-   Default is `:home`, which does not set the var, and the system relies on default behavior which generates and writes a cookie to `$HOME/.erlang.cookie`.
+   Default is `:home`, which does not set the var.
+The VM boot scripts will use the default behavior, which generates a cookie and writes it to `$HOME/.erlang.cookie`.
-   If a value is specified, it uses the corresponding dir plus the value of `cookie_file`, default `erlang.cookie`.
+   If you specify a value for `cookie_dir`, then the systemd unit will set the `DEFAULT_COOKIE_FILE` env var to the corresponding directory and the startup scripts will use it. `cookie_file` sets the name of the file in the dir, default `erlang.cookie`.

+   If you are only using the app on a single node, then the cookie is not important, though it should be strong for security.
+If you need to connect to the node remotely via a remote shell, you will need the cookie.

+   You can also manage the cookie as a secret in your deployment process.
+In that case, you would write it to the specified directory, and the Erlang node will use it.
 * `CONFORM_CONF_PATH`: default `/etc/#{ext_name}/#{app_name}.conf`. if `conform` is `true`

 You can set additional vars in the `env_vars` config var, e.g.: